Studies in English

 The assessment of students takes into account the Chemistry mark and Medical Biochemistry pre-exam activities score, success in the practical exam, as well as, the final test (all points are recorded in personal student chart and the electronic database).

-Chemistry mark accounts for 30% of the final grade and carries up to 30 points.
+Medical Chemistry mark accounts for 30% of the final grade and carries up to 30 points.

 Medical Biochemistry mark accounts for 70% of the final grade and carries up to 70 points.

-Medical Biochemistry mark: Pre-exam activities score accounts for 30% of the Medical Biochemistry grade comprising up to 20% obtained on two colloquia and 10% from the activity during labs (up to 3%), seminars (up to 3%) and essays (up to 4%).
+1. Pre-exam activities score accounts for 30% of the Medical Biochemistry grade comprising up to 20% obtained on two colloquia (up to 20 points) and 10% from the activity during labs (up to 2% or 2 pts), seminars (up to 2% or 2 pts), essays (up to 4% or 4 pts) and lecture attendance (up to 2% or 2 pts: 20 x 0,1 point).
 The pre-exam activities points are added to a final score after passing the final test, so they may increase the final grade, but cannot help for passing the test itself.
-Practical exam accounts for 20% of the Medical Biochemistry grade and the Final exam accounts for 50% of the Medical Biochemistry grade.

 First colloquium covers following topics: Structure-function relationship in proteins; Enzymes as catalysts; Regulation of enzymes; Cellular bioenergetics; Tricarboxylic acid cycle; Oxidative phosphorylation and mitochondrial function; Generation of ATP from glucose: glycolysis; Oxidation of fatty acids and ketone bodies; Digestion, absorption and transport of carbohydrates; Formation and degradation of glycogen; Pathways of sugar metabolism: pentose phosphate pathway, fructose and galactose metabolism; Synthesis of glycosides, lactose, glycoproteins and glycolipids; Gluconeogenesis; Synthesis of fatty acids, triacylglycerols and the major membrane lipids.